-It began about 2,500 years ago in Northern India when Siddhartha Gautama, at the age of 35, gained Enlightenment.
-Siddhartha, the son of a noble man, had led a sheltered life of privilege and luxury but became dissatisfied when confronted with existential questions about suffering, old age and death.
+It began about 2,500 years ago in what was then northern India, but is known these days as Nepal.
+The story goes that Siddhartha Gautama gained Enlightenment at the age of 35.
+He was the son of a noble man who had led a sheltered life of privilege and luxury but became dissatisfied when confronted with existential questions about suffering, old age and death.

 He left his home and began an intense spiritual search that led eventually to his Enlightenment, a full and profound insight into the nature of reality.
 From that time on Siddhartha became known as The Buddha.